yorgoh/qiskit-metal/README.md

 * It is possible that you may run into version conflicts during the above installation, as qiskit-metal requires specific library versions to work correctly on every OS.
 * Remember the period (".") at the end of the third command.
-* **Important**: Remember to `conda activate <env_name>` if you intend to use qiskit-metal.
-See what a [conda environment is](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+* **Important**: Remember to `Conda activate <env_name>` if you intend to use qiskit-metal.
+See what a [Conda environment is](https://docs.Conda.io/projects/Conda/en/latest/user-guide/tasks/manage-environments.html)

 At this point you can already use qiskit-metal through jupyter notebook.
 However, if you prefer using jupyter lab, you will need to execute a couple of extra steps.

 ##### (Optional) Jupyter lab

-Launching jupyter lab will execute python code in the conda `base` environment by default.
+Launching jupyter lab will execute python code in the Conda `base` environment by default.
 To change environment to the one you just finished setting up, you will need first to "assign" the environment to a kernel label.
 To do so, from a command line inside the active <env_name>, run the following lines: